ericbannon/kubeturbo-openshift/README.md

 oc get route -n turbonomic
 ```

-2. Go to your browser and access the route over https.
+2. Go to your browser and access the route for the api over https.

-3. When prompted, create your administrator password
+3. When prompted, create your administrator password and add your license

 ![image](https://user-images.githubusercontent.com/34694236/136471257-167b2729-7dfb-48a4-a5cc-b9954262ac82.png)